Are you planning on getting, or going through, a divorce? If so, I can help you!

 A very important part of any family case is putting the best interests of the child (or children) first.
 That is my goal throughout negotiations and any litigation of your case.

-I work tirelessly for clients using my experience in state and federal court to achieve the best possible results.
+As a divorce lawyer serving Frankfort and the surrounding communities, including (but not limited to) Joliet, Mokena, Tinley Park, and Homewood, I work tirelessly for clients using my experience in state and federal court to achieve the best possible results.
 With more than a decade of legal practice and trial experience, I provide affordable representation and accept credit card payments for fees.
 I focus on reaching my client’s goals in an expeditious manner and resort to trial only when other efforts have proven unsuccessful.

 Please call me at (708) 279-4050 or fill out this form for a FREE Consultation.